HadiDastangoo/ChatGPTdemo.net-RTL-Style/README.md

 # ChatGPTdemo.net RTL Style
 Right to left style for [ChatGPTdemo.net](https://ChatGPTdemo.net)

-This is a minimal CSS style for the [BAI Chat](https://chatbot.theb.ai/) Chatbot in RTL format (Farsi, Arabic, Hebrew &amp; etc.).
+This is a minimal CSS style for the [ChatGPTdemo.net](https://ChatGPTdemo.net) Chatbot in RTL format (Farsi, Arabic, Hebrew &amp; etc.).
 (It also does not mess up "Code" styling!)

 ## Usage
 Simple!
 Depend on your browser, You can use one of these plugins/extensions to inject [raw CSS link](https://raw.githubusercontent.com/HadiDastangoo/ChatGPTdemo.net-RTL-Style/main/style.css) or [Inject CSS code](https://github.com/HadiDastangoo/ChatGPTdemo.net-RTL-Style/blob/main/style.css):